Bw00d/Epicodus-clone/README.md

 ###Epicodus bootcamp exercise

-The objective of this exercise is to build a site like <a href="http://www.learnhowtoprogram.com">Epicodus.com</a> website.
+The objective of this exercise is to build a site like the <a href="http://www.learnhowtoprogram.com">Epicodus</a> website.
 This is the third Rails 4 project that we will be doing.
 I missed class and did the exercise from my hotel room.

 The objectives: